enterprise-contract/.github/README.md

 at the organization level.
 This is not done automatically.
 When adding a new workflow, be sure to also update the corresponding ruleset [here](https://github.com/organizations/enterprise-contract/settings/rules).

+An existing ruleset may prevent direct pushes to the default branch, e.g. `main`, for a variety of reasons.
+Although pushing a commit directly to `main` is not recommended, certain occasions require it.
+For example, it is not possible to create a pull request targeting a brand-new empty repository.
+In such cases, add a temporary exception target for the corresponding ruleset.
+Remember to revert this change.
+Alternatively, avoid creating empty repositories altogether by always choosing to include a license.